US Visa and ESTA information

 Apply for an ESTA Direct with US Homeland Security:

-- Please take note of your application number - Once an application is submitted and processed successfully, an email confirmation will not be generated.
-So it is advised to print the confirmation web page, or jot down your application number for safe keeping and future reference.
+Once an application is submitted and processed successfully, an email confirmation will not be generated.
+We'd advise you to print the confirmation web page, or jot down your application number for safe keeping and future reference.

-- Passport expiration check - If you apply for an ESTA when your passport has expired, or is about to expire, you may not receive notification from the Government that travel cannot be permitted.
-So please ensure your passport is valid when you apply for your ESTA.
+You need to make sure your passport is valid for travel when you apply for your ESTA.
+If you apply for an ESTA when your passport has expired, or is about to expire, you may not receive notification from the Government that travel cannot be permitted.

-- For more information about your ESTA application please view US Gov's dedicated FAQs (opens in a new window).
+For more information about your ESTA, read the US Gov's dedicated FAQs (opens in a new window).

 Apply for an ESTA Direct with our Flying Club Partner Visa Central: